 Young Writers’ Conference: The NESC hosts this event where a published author hosts a one-day workshop with high school students from the NESC region.
 Students attending are selected by their English teacher and/or school principal and have a deep interest in writing.
-In the past, students have created collections of writings that are published into a magazine called Writers’ Ink.
-The 2017-18 Young Writer’s Conference will be held on February 1, 2018.
+In the past, students have created collections of writings that are published in a magazine called Writers’ Ink.
 For more information contact: firstname.lastname@example.org

-- The R-COOL-Health Scrubs Camp is an exciting program supported by the Center for Rural Health (CRH) at The University of North Dakota School of Medicine and Health Sciences focused on rural students in grades 5-12.
+SCRUBS Camp (for 5th Graders): The R-COOL-Health Scrubs Camp is an exciting program supported by the Center for Rural Health (CRH) at The University of North Dakota School of Medicine and Health Sciences focused on rural students in grades 5-12.
 The NESC has hosted a camp since 2011.
 The overall purpose of the program is to increase awareness, interest, and understanding of health careers available in rural North Dakota through creative and interactive activities.
 The NESC SCRUBS Camp is specifically for students in 5th Grade.
 The camp is held at Lake Region State College (LRSC) and the Lake Area Career and Technology Center in Devils Lake.
 Each year, approximately 300 students from the NESC region attend the camp, which is one of 8-10 camps funded each year in ND through the grant from the CRH.
 Students are able to attend at least seven sessions on various health-care related topics from professionals who volunteer their time for this special event.
-Key connections for the camp are the NESC, LRSC, Altru Clinic DL, CHI St. Alexius DL Hospital, Forward DL, Lake Region Search & Rescue, Devils Lake Public Schools Counseling Department and Bell Pharmacy.
+Key connections for the camp are the NESC, LRSC, Altru Clinic DL, CHI St. Alexius DL Hospital, Forward Devils Lake, Lake Region Search & Rescue, and Devils Lake Public Schools Counseling Department.
 For more information contact: email@example.com

-NESC 21st Century Community Learning Centers (CCLC): The NESC eligible member schools jointly apply for a 21st CCLC Grant which is under the direction of Julie Schuler.
-Schools in the NESC 21st CCLC Grant include: Devils Lake – Central Middle School, Minnie H Elementary, Prairie View Elementary, and Sweetwater Elementary, Fort Totten – Tate Topa Elementary and Middle School, Leeds Public School, New Rockford – Sheyenne Public School, Minnewaukan Public School, Rolette Public School, and Warwick Public School.
-For more information, visit https://www.nd.gov/dpi/SchoolStaff/SSI/21CCLC/ or email Julie.firstname.lastname@example.org
+NESC 21st Century Community Learning Centers (CCLC): The NESC eligible member schools jointly apply for a 21st CCLC Grant which is under the direction of Jennifer Carlson.
+Schools in the NESC 21st CCLC Grant include Dakota Prairie Public School, Devils Lake – Central Middle School, Minnie H Kindergarten Center, Prairie View Elementary, and Sweetwater Elementary, Fort Totten – Tate Topa Elementary and Middle School, Langdon Public School, Midkota Elementary School, Minnewaukan Public School, Mount Pleasant-Rolla Public School, Rolette Public School, and Warwick Public School.
+For more information, visit https://www.nd.gov/dpi/education-programs/federal-title-programs/title-iv-part-b-21st-century-community-learning-centers or email firstname.lastname@example.org.

 Register your team with FLL: http://www.firstinspires.org/node/3461